 Editor's Note: There's no photo available at the time of writing

 Sankat Mochan Temple is one of the most well-known tourist attractions in Shimla, which is situated amid the lush green and tranquility of Himachal Pradesh.
 Tourists visit this temple to pay homage to the deities of Lord Rama and other notable gods of the Hindu pantheon.
-This spiritual destination is located approximately 5 km (3.1 miles) away from Shimla and it is the second most popular tourist spot after Jakhu Temple, which is also one of the things Shimla is famous for.
+This spiritual destination is located approximately 5 km (3.1 miles) away from Shimla and it is the second most popular tourist spot after Jakhu Temple, which is also one of the best places to visit.

 The Sankat Mochan Temple was established in the year 1950 because of a resourcefulness taken by the noted religious figure Baba Neeb Karori Ji Maharaj, who was astonished and enthralled by the beauty of the place.
 He remained in the deep dark woods for ten days and decided to establish a Hindu temple on the location.
 This majestic temple houses the deities of Lord Rama, Lord Shiva, and Hanuman.